 Advanced Encryption Standard (AES) – this is a symmetrical method of ciphering information from plain characters to and from a secret, encoded information.
 This standard was originally introduced as a successor to the Data Encryption Standard (DES) and Triple DES.
 See also encryption and symmetrical encryption.

-advanced threat defense (ATD) – very large organizations use a wider range of protective techniques to detect, deny, disrupt, degrade, deceive and contain any unauthorized attempts at entry into a digital landscape.
-For example, extending protection beyond anti-malware, encryption, and firewalls to include the use of network traffic analysis, payload analysis, network forensics, endpoint behavior analysis and endpoint forensics.
+advanced threat defence (ATD) – very large organizations use a wider range of protective techniques to detect, deny, disrupt, degrade, deceive and contain any unauthorized attempts at entry into a digital landscape.
+For example, extending protection beyond anti-malware, encryption, and firewalls to include the use of network traffic analysis, payload analysis, network forensics, endpoint behaviour analysis and endpoint forensics.

 adware – any computer program (software) designed to render adverts to an end-user.
 This type of software can be considered a form of malware if (i) the advertising was not consented to by the user, (ii) is made difficult to uninstall or remove, or (iii) provides other covert malware functions.

 all source intelligence – a term defined by the US National Institute for Cybersecurity Education (NICE) for gathering together threat intelligence and information across all appropriate internal and external sources for the purposes of gaining insights and implications into new and active potential threats.